Quuxplusone/goodcook/md/recipes.md

 pan.
 Rub brisket with garlic and add garlic to onions.
 Sprinkle brisket with paprika and pepper.
 (I usually just sprinkle with "Season-All", instead.)
 Put brisket fat side up on onions.
 Add broth to pan; cover with foil.
-Bake 2-1/2 hours or until "almost tender" when pierced with a fork.
+Bake 150 minutes or until "almost tender" when pierced with a fork.
 Remove foil, bake 30 minutes or until meat is tender and top is golden brown.
 To serve, remove meat to serving platter or cutting board.
 Cover loosely with foil; let